 These personal data are collected in the context of:

-- Your use of the App, whether or not using a mobile device
+- Your use of the Application, whether or not using a mobile device

-- The verification of your identity (e.g. when you contact customer support of the Data Processor)
+- The verification of your identity (e.g. when you contact customer support of Commuty)

-- Incoming and outgoing correspondence with the Data Controller or the Data Processor
+- Incoming and outgoing correspondence concerning the Application

-- If your Employer has subscribed to the feature "Open a barrier using Bluetooth Low Energy", on Android only, Android collects location data to enable the proximity Bluetooth scanning.
+- If your Data Controller has subscribed to the feature "Open a barrier using Bluetooth Low Energy", on Android only, Android collects location data to enable the proximity Bluetooth scanning.
 This location is only used locally, never transmitted to Commuty or any other service, and never stored anywhere.

 Use of personal data

-- For providing support/assistance (e.g. in case of problems)
+(ii) to provide support/assistance (e.g. in case of problems);

 Disclosure of personal data to third parties

-Notwithstanding the foregoing, it is however possible that the Data Controller/Processor discloses your personal data:
+Notwithstanding the foregoing, it is however possible that the Data Controller or Commuty discloses your personal data:

-- To the competent authorities (i) if the Data Controller/Processor is obliged to do so under the law or under legal or future legal proceedings and (ii) to safeguard and defend our rights;
+- To the competent authorities (i) if the Data Controller or Commuty is obliged to do so under the law or under legal or future legal proceedings and (ii) to safeguard and defend our rights;

-- If the Data Controller, or the majority of its assets, are taken over by a third party, in which case your personal data – which the Data Controller has collected – shall be one of the transferred assets;
+- If the Data Controller or Commuty, or the majority of its assets, are taken over by a third party, in which case your personal data may be one of the transferred assets.

 Storage of personal data

-Unless a longer storage period is required or justified (i) by the law or (ii) through compliance with another legal obligation, the Data Controller/Processor shall only store your personal data for the period necessary to achieve and fulfil the purpose of use in question, as specified in the App Privacy Declaration under 'Use of personal data'.
+Unless a longer storage period is required or justified (i) by the law or (ii) through compliance with another legal obligation, Commuty shall only store your personal data for the period necessary to achieve and fulfil the purpose of use in question, as specified in the Application Privacy Declaration under ‘Use of personal data’, being the duration of the collaboration between Commuty and the Data Controller save for some specific personal data for which the period shall be shorter:

 Your privacy rights